matter-labs/zksync-web-era-docs/docs/dev/README.md

 The ones that can only be enacted from Layer 1 are:

 - `Deposit`.
-This operation moves funds from L1 account to the L2 account.
+This operation moves funds from an L1 account to an L2 account.
 - `AddToken`.
-This operation adds support of a valid ERC-20 token to the L2.
+This operation adds a native ERC-20 token to zkSync. <!-- TODO: Include link to the glossary of what is the native (or first-class citizen) erc20 token -->

 The ones that can be enacted from both Layer 1 and Layer 2 are:

 - `Deploy`.
 This operation stores the bytecode of the contract in the zkSync network and assigns it an address through which the contract can be accessed.
 - `Execute`.
 This operation executes a smart contract method.
 - `Withdraw`.
-This operation moves funds from L2 account to the L1 account. _Most likely will be removed soon._
+This operation moves funds from an L2 account to an L1 account. _Most likely will be replaced with a special `Execute` call soon._

 ## Glossary